-Bruised Sunak survives key vote on his UK immigration policy
+Bruised Sunak Survives Key Vote on His UK Immigration Policy

 But Sunak said that conceding to the rebels and breaching international law would lose Rwanda’s cooperation.
 It would have also alienated more moderate Tories, without whom he couldn’t get his legislation through the Commons.

-Speaking in Davos, Switzerland ahead of the vote, Rwandan President Paul Kagame signalled his own frustration with the saga, telling reporters the political and legal challenge facing Sunak in getting the deportation programme up and running was “the UK’s problem, not Rwanda’s problem”.
+Speaking in Davos, Switzerland ahead of the vote, Rwandan President Paul Kagame signaled his own frustration with the saga, telling reporters the political and legal challenge facing Sunak in getting the deportation program up and running was “the UK’s problem, not Rwanda’s problem.”

 Ultimately, faced with the choice of a bill they don’t love or no bill at all — and the risk of triggering more Tory turmoil that would likely turn off voters — enough rebel MPs opted to back Sunak’s legislation rather than vote it down.
 “It’s this bill, or no bill,” Conservative MP Bob Seely had warned the rebels.